JaredTweed/FOSS-Smartwatch/README.md

 ### General Plan
 Building a screenless smart watch with accurate health detection.
 I would love for the open source community to help develop the data algorithms to improve sleep and excercize monitoring once developed.

-I plan to make it have the option between being screenless and e-ink so it has a long battery.
+I plan to make it have the option between being screenless where the screen is replaced with a solar panel.
 It will not have notifications or GPS (which uses lots if power) or anything not health/time related.
 A later version might have GPS but it would be off by default.

 ### Tools
 - FreeCAD